-The other type of surgery is called open surgery.
-It's more common for women who have the surgery right after having a baby.
+The other type of surgery is called open surgery(mini-laparotomy).
 In this surgery, the doctor makes a larger incision above your pubic hairline or below your belly button.
 You will probably stay in the hospital for 1 to 3 days if you have this surgery.
-Most women can return to work in about 1 to 2 weeks.
+You can probably go back to work in about 1 to 2 weeks.

-a very small chance you could get pregnant, tubal ligation is a very reliable
+After the surgery, you should not be able to get pregnant.
+While there is a very small chance you could get pregnant, tubal ligation is a very reliable form of birth control.

 Tubal ligation won't affect your menstrual cycle or when you start menopause.
 It also won't affect your desire for sex.
 But you could feel more relaxed about having sex.
 This is because you don't have to worry about getting pregnant.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for surgery.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter I009 in the search box to learn more about "Tubal Ligation: Before Your Surgery."
+Enter I009 in the search box to learn more about "Tubal Ligation: Before Your Surgery".

-Current as of:
+Current as of: August 2, 2022